ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 2. Otherwise, the Group Manager takes one of the following actions.

    * The Group Manager rekeys the OSCORE group.
 That is, the Group Manager generates new group keying material for that group (see {{sec-group-rekeying-process}}), and replies to the group member with a group rekeying message as defined in {{sec-group-rekeying-process}}, providing the new group keying material.
 Then, the Group Manager rekeys the rest of the OSCORE group, as discussed in {{sec-group-rekeying-process}}.

      The Group Manager SHOULD perform a group rekeying only if already scheduled to  occur shortly, e.g., according to an application-specific rekeying period or scheduling, or as a reaction to a recent change in the group membership.
 In any other case, the Group Manager SHOULD NOT rekey the OSCORE group when receiving a Key Renewal Request (OPT12).

    * The Group Manager selects and assigns a new OSCORE Sender ID for that group member, according to the same criteria defined in {{ssec-join-resp}} for selecting and assigning an OSCORE Sender ID to include in a Join Response.

      Then, the Group Manager replies with a Key Renewal Response formatted as defined in {{Section 4.8.2 of RFC9594}}.
-The CBOR Map in the response payload includes a single parameter 'group_SenderId' defined in {{ssec-iana-ace-groupcomm-parameters-registry}} of this document, specifying the new Sender ID of the group member encoded as a CBOR byte string.
+The CBOR map in the response payload only includes the 'group_SenderId' parameter defined in {{ssec-iana-ace-groupcomm-parameters-registry}} of this document, specifying the new Sender ID of the group member encoded as a CBOR byte string.

      Consistently with {{Section 2.6.3.1 of I-D.ietf-core-oscore-groupcomm}}, the Group Manager MUST assign a new Sender ID that has not been used in the OSCORE group since the latest time when the current Gid value was assigned to the group.

      Furthermore, the Group Manager MUST add the old, relinquished Sender ID of the group member to the most recent set of stale Sender IDs for the group (see {{sssec-stale-sender-ids}}).

      The Group Manager MUST return a 5.03 (Service Unavailable) response in case there are currently no Sender IDs available to assign in the OSCORE group.
 The response MUST have Content-Format set to "application/concise-problem-details+cbor" {{RFC9290}} and is formatted as defined in {{Section 4.1.2 of RFC9594}}.
 Within the Custom Problem Detail entry 'ace-groupcomm-error', the value of the 'error-id' field MUST be set to 4 ("No available individual keying material").

 ## Retrieve Authentication Credentials of Group Members # {#sec-pub-keys}

 A group member or a signature verifier may need to retrieve the authentication credentials of (other) group members.
 To this end, the group member or signature verifier sends an Authentication Credential Request message to the Group Manager, as per {{Sections 4.4.1.1 and 4.4.2.1 of RFC9594}}.
 That is, it sends the request to the endpoint /ace-group/GROUPNAME/creds at the Group Manager.

-If the Authentication Credential Request uses the method FETCH, the Authentication Credential Request is formatted as defined in {{Section 4.4.1 of RFC9594}}.
+If the Authentication Credential Request uses the method FETCH, then the Authentication Credential Request is formatted as defined in {{Section 4.4.1 of RFC9594}}.
 That is:

 * Each element (if any) of the inner CBOR array 'role_filter' is formatted as in the inner CBOR array 'role_filter' of the 'get_creds' parameter of the Join Request when the parameter value is not the CBOR simple value `null` (0xf6) (see {{ssec-join-req-sending}}).